LiamSwayne/Bitrii/README.md

 # Bitrii

-A free, open source, low barrier to entry, pixel art game engine for creating games that run in one HTML file.
+A free, open source, low barrier to entry, pixel art rendering engine for creating games that run in one HTML file.

 **Why one file?** Single file games are easy to share and host online.